 Nowhere on earth is as saturated with salsa as the tropical city of Cali, Colombia — hailed as the world salsa capital.
 From the moment you arrive, you’ll be greeted with the tumbling trumpets and rolling conga of salsa, filling corner stores, dive bars, old-school cabarets, and taxis.
 But is Cali really better for salsa than other top salsa destinations like New York, LA or Puerto Rico?
-Our team of pro dancers at Salsa Classes Cali think so.
+Our team of pro dancers at our Salsa School in Cali think so.
 Here are 5 reasons why.

 1. By the numbers: 200+ dance academies

 At any given moment, there is more spinning, kicking, and shimmying, per capita, than anywhere else on the planet.
 With 40+ venues playing salsa, 80+ bands, and 200+ salsa schools in Cali, it simply has more places to dance and people to dance with.
 (And that doesn’t even include the countless informal spaces where people dance or practice — like casual workshops in hostels.
 Or sessions with independent instructors, like our expert team at Salsa Classes Cali.)

 Yes, Cali may be 2,000 miles from the cradle of salsa in New York.
 And no, it isn’t home to droves of world-famous salsa bands, like Puerto Rico.
 But by the numbers, there are simply more future dance partners awaiting you in Cali’s vibrant venues than anywhere else.